-- Looking just within Georgia, to what degree is child development and a family’s quality of life influenced by the city they live in?
+- Looking just within Georgia, to what degree is child development and a family’s quality of life influenced by the city in which they live?

-To help families find the best Georgia cities in which to put down roots, WalletHub’s analysts compared 100 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.
+To help families find the best Georgia cities in which to put down roots, WalletHub compared 104 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.